flatcar-archive/flatcar-docs/os/scheduling-tasks-with-systemd-timers.md

 # Scheduling tasks with systemd timers

-Container Linux uses systemd timers (`cron` replacement) to schedule tasks.
+Flatcar Linux uses systemd timers (`cron` replacement) to schedule tasks.
 Here we will show you how you can schedule a periodic job.

 Let's create an alternative for this `crontab` job: